tutchings/bts-fanpage/README.md

 # bts-fanpage
 * This is a simple HTML webpage for UNC Coding Bootcamp Prework.
-* It is hosted on Github Pages.
+* It is currently hosted on Github Pages.